Young Presenter Competition - now closed!

 You’ll go behind-the-scenes of the awards to find out how the night all comes together, and you never know who you might end up interviewing on the red carpet!

-We’re looking for someone friendly and engaging, with a passion for presenting.
+We’re looking for someone aged 7-14 who is friendly and engaging, with a passion for presenting.
 Sound like you?

 To enter, we want you to create a short film (2 minutes maximum) interviewing an older friend or family member about their first film, TV or games memory.
 It can be a parent, grandparent, teacher, neighbour, older brother or sister– anyone!